-Regional Planner IIFull-Time Regular
+Regional Planner IIPosition Status: Full-Time Regular

 Location: 4730 Kingsway, Burnaby

-- Thrives in high functioning team environments;
+- Thrive in high functioning team environments.

-- Presents and defends policy analysis and proposals before superiors, other staff and represents the department at various committees as required; and arranges for consultation and review of policy proposals with municipalities and provincial agencies.
+- Presents and defends policy analysis and proposals before superiors, other staff and represents the department at various committees as required; and arranges for consultation and clearance of policy proposals with municipalities and provincial agencies.

 - Processes the necessary steps for implementation of concepts and prepares and presents complex reports.

 - Establishes and maintains effective working relationships with staff and external contacts at various levels within government agencies, municipalities and committees; coordinates various activities, programs and projects, and relieves a superior at various meetings as required.

 - Performs related work as required.

 - University graduation in Regional, Urban Planning, with a preferred specialization in employment lands and land economics at the Masters level, with considerable related professional planning experience; OR an equivalent combination of training and experience.